 In 1998, Google came on the scene.
 They were not yet the search engine powerhouse they are today, but they began to make their mark.
 Their popularity was growing.
 Four years later, in 2002, Google announced their CPC advertising platform of AdWords.
 These ads, however, were very rudimentary compared to what we have today.

 Over the coming years, Google continued to acquire various ad platforms and quickly overcame the former stronghold of Yahoo and their partners.
 In 2010, the search platform launched their product (Shopping) ads.
-By 2011, 96 percent of Google’s revenue came from their ads.
+By 2011, 96 percent of Google’s revenue came from their ads, which meant a lot of companies believed in high pay per click revenue potential.

 During this time, Google also worked to find ways to better align customers and high-quality ads.
 Their goal as a platform is to supply customers with relevant content, including ads, so that people continue to return to their platform.
 This further drives their ad revenue.